 Getting food from local farms means fresher produce, a smaller carbon footprint and – say some – a better local economy.

-“BU could make a big difference in the New England economy were it to begin sourcing its produce more regularly from local growers,” said Kristen McCormack, faculty director of the public and nonprofit management program from the School of Management.
+“BU could make a big difference in the New England economy were it to begin sourcing its produce more regularly from local growers,” said Kristen McCormack, faculty director of the public and nonprofit management program from the Questrom School of Business.

 Some students said they agreed.

-“I think BU is being very sustainable, especially in regards to the multiple cans at the GSU for recycling and compost,” said Nick Arthofer, a freshman in SMG.
+“I think BU is being very sustainable, especially in regards to the multiple cans at the GSU for recycling and compost,” said Nick Arthofer, a freshman in Questrom.